 Like consumer cards, the easiest business cards to get are all secured cards:

 The Brex cards may be easy to get for certain businesses as well, if you meet the financial requirements.
-The Brex Daily Card and Brex 30 Card don’t look at your personal credit when you apply, and instead use your business credit and business financials.
+The Brex Daily Card (Review) and Brex 30 Card (Review) don’t look at your personal credit when you apply, and instead use your business credit and business financials.

 Yes — in general, any business credit card can be used for an LLC.
 Independent contractors, freelancers, and sole proprietors are typically eligible for business cards, too.